-The Weatherization Assistance Program helps income-eligible families and individuals by reducing their heating/cooling costs and improving the safety of their homes through energy efficiency measures.
+Federal and state Weatherization Assistance Programs (WAP) help income-eligible families and individuals by reducing their heating/cooling costs and improving the safety of their homes through energy efficiency measures.
 NCLC works for adequate funding and policies to keep properties affordable for residents after improvements are made.

 Policy Briefs, Reports & Press Releases